daplcor/oracle/README.md

 ## Security Considerations

-1. **Reporter Authentication**: All reporters are authenticated using their guardset
+1. **Reporter Authentication**: All reporters are authenticated using their keyset
-2. **Time Constraints**: Reporters can only submit at their assigned time windows
+2. **Time Constraints**: Reporters can only submit after their assigned time windows
 3. **Governance Control**: Symbol and reporter management requires OPS capability
 4. **Internal Capabilities**: Report updating is protected by internal capabilities